fommil/fpmortals/manuscript/complete.md

 methods typically ask for a *by-name* parameter and then convert it into a `Need` internally, getting a boost to performance.

+A> `Lazy` (with a capital `L`) is often used in core Scala libraries for A> data types with *by-name* semantics: a misnomer that has stuck.
+A>
+A> More generally, we're all pretty lazy about how we talk about laziness: it can A> be good to seek clarification about what kind of laziness is being discussed.
+Or A> don't.
+Because, lazy.

 `Name` provides instances of the following typeclasses

 -   `Monad` / `BindRec`